<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Can a buyer and seller be represented by the same real estate attorney?

-Some of this content is included in our resource, FSBO FAQ: Answers to Your For Sale By Owner Most Frequently Asked Questions.
+More on this topic is included in our resource, FSBO FAQ: Answers to Your For Sale By Owner Most Frequently Asked Questions.
 Download this free guide for more guidance and common questions that can come up during a home sale.